Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 Algorithm~\ref{algo:CRT} summarizes the general procedure used to compute the exact $p$-value for the CRT.
-Note that if $X$ and $Z$ are independently randomized, as is often the case, one can simply sample $X^{(b)}$ from the marginal distribution of $X$.
-If, on the other hand, certain combinations of $X$ and $Z$ values (e.g., doctor without a college degree in the immigration conjoint experiment) are excluded, then we must use the appropriate conditional distribution of $X$ given $Z$.
+Note that if $\bX$ and $\bZ$ are independently randomized, as is often the case, one can simply sample $\bX^{(b)}$ from the marginal distribution of $\bX$.
+If, on the other hand, certain combinations of $\bX$ and $\bZ$ values (e.g., doctor without a college degree in the immigration conjoint experiment) are excluded, then we must use the appropriate conditional distribution of $\bX$ given $\bZ$.
+Critically, Algorithm~\ref{algo:CRT} is valid for complicated experimental designs, so long as one can sample from the conditional distribution $\bX$ given $\bZ$.
 The CRT can be computationally intensive since it requires computing the test statistic $T$ a total of $B+1$ times.
 However these computations can easily be parallelized.
-Furthermore, recent works \citep{HRT, dCRT} have shown that certain test statistic constructions also alleviate the need for these computations (see Appendix~\ref{appendix:dICRT} for an implementation of such a test statistic).
-For the main application results presented in Section~\ref{section:empirical_results} (first column of Table~\ref{tab:mainresults}), we note that the parallelized computational time was approximately twenty minutes to calculate each $p$-value with $B = 400$.
+Furthermore, recent works \citep{HRT, dCRT} have shown that certain test statistic constructions also alleviate the need for these computations.
+In Appendix~\ref{appendix:dICRT}, we detail several tricks that can be used to dramatically reduce the computation time when implementing the CRT.
+For the main application results presented in Section~\ref{section:empirical_results} (first column of Table~\ref{tab:mainresults}), we note that the parallelized computational time was approximately six minutes with 50 cores to calculate each $p$-value with $B = 2,000$.
+Our software package makes it easy for practitioners to use multiple cores and provides a step-by-step instruction for using many cores on Amazon Web Services.\footnote{The detailed instructions and example use cases can be found in a vignette of our open-source software package in \url{https://cran.r-project.org/web/packages/CRTConjoint/vignettes/CRTConjoint.html}.}